ilyawaisman/take-in-shuffled-cycles/README.md

             val j = random.nextInt(list.size - i) + i
             yield(section[j])
             section[j] = section[i]
-            // we don't need to actually set `section[i]` elements since it will not be used
+            // we don't need to actually set `section[i]` element since it will not be used
         }
     }
 }.take(n)